 Dead or damaged roots leave your jade plant susceptible to disease after repotting.
 Examine the roots closely for dead, brittle roots, mushy or rotten roots, or long roots that are completely circling the exterior of the root ball.
 Trim these off with disinfected pruning shears.

-Disinfect shears with the same bleach soak used for the pot or wipe them with a rag soaked in rubbing alcohol.
+Disinfect shears by wiping the blades with a rag soaked in rubbing alcohol.
 Cut through encircling roots in one or two places so they don't constrict the interior roots.
 You can also trim back any overly long, weak roots so only a healthy root ball remains.

 Pot It Up